TimSun18/Networking-in-Public-Cloud-Deployments/6 Security/README.md

 Web server(s) can connect to database server(s) over HTTP and MySQL (or any other similar service)<br />
 Database server(s) can communicate over HTTP and MySQL
 #### Solution
-Create 3 security groups to filter the traffic
+Create 3 security groups (web, jumphost and database) to filter the traffic.
+Need to instantiate the groups first, then update the rules consisting group references.
 ```
 [timsun@controller 6 Security]$ ansible-playbook traffic_filters.yml